Rachel Drummond, MEd

 There are seven specific types of exams tailored to different types of engineering:

 The Principles and Practice of Engineering (PE) exam is offered by NCEES to candidates with an ABET-accredited bachelor’s degree in engineering and four years of professional engineering experience.
-Upon earning a passing score determined by individual state licensing boards, candidates will earn official licensure credentials as a Professional Licensed Engineer (PE) and be eligible to legally practice as a licensed engineer.
+Upon earning a passing score, which is determined by individual state licensing boards, candidates will earn official licensure credentials as a Professional Licensed Engineer (PE) and be eligible to legally practice as a licensed engineer.

 There are several specialized exams for different types of engineering disciplines: